otooooooooooooooooo/guess-it/README.md

 * Join room by opening websocket (using socket.io) on namespace /rooms?key=keyReceivedFromApiOrFriend?username=optionalUsername.
-If connection was closed immediately, it means that key was incorrect, room was deleted, room is full or game is in progress
+If an error is occurred during connection, connection error is emitted and connection is closed from server.

 * Listen to websocket events to receive your credentials (used to submit word guesses